itserik0/jumpstart-workshop/content/introduction/_index.md

 ## What does this workshop assume?

-I assume you are eager to learn more about front-end web development.
-All level of experience are welcome here, but we are approcaching this workshop assuming attendees have little, if any, web development experience.
+All levels of experience are welcome here, but we are approcaching this workshop assuming attendees have little, if any, web development experience.
+We only assume you are eager to learn about front-end web development.

 ## What does this workshop cover?